r00tat/smartmeter_homeassistant_burgenland/README.md

 2. Connect the IR reader to the smart meter
 3. Connect the IR reader to your raspberry pi
 4. Open homeassistant web ui and go to Settings -> Add-ons -> Add-on Store
+5. Install and start `Mosquitto broker` to setup the MQTT server.
+6. Go back to the Addon store
-5. Click on the 3 dots on the top right and click on Repositories
+7. Click on the 3 dots on the top right and click on Repositories
-6. Add `https://github.com/r00tat/smartmeter_homeassistant_burgenland` as a repository.
+8. Add `https://github.com/r00tat/smartmeter_homeassistant_burgenland` as a repository.
-7. Reload the page
+9. Reload the page
-8. Install the Smartmeter Burgenland MQTT Addon
+10. Install the Smartmeter Burgenland MQTT Addon
-9. Configure the smartmeter connection in `/config/smartmeter-config.yaml` from the [smartmeter-config-template.yaml](smartmeter-config-template.yaml).
+11. Configure the smartmeter connection.
+    As hostname use the homeassistant address.
+As username / password use a normal home assistant user or configure credentials in the Mosquitto broker.
-10. start the addon
+12. start the addon

 ### Standalone